your5e/5e-srd-markdown/dnd/51/obsidian_vault/madness/madness.md

 ## Going Mad

 Various magical effects can inflict madness on an otherwise stable mind.
-Certain spells, such as _Contact Other Plane_ and _Symbol_, can cause insanity, and you can use the madness rules here instead of the spell effects of those spells_._ Diseases, poisons, and planar effects such as psychic wind or the howling winds of Pandemonium can all inflict madness.
+Certain spells, such as [[contact_other_plane|Contact Other Plane]] and [[symbol|Symbol]], can cause insanity, and you can use the madness rules here instead of the spell effects of those spells_._ Diseases, poisons, and planar effects such as psychic wind or the howling winds of Pandemonium can all inflict madness.
 Some artifacts can also break the psyche of a character who uses or becomes attuned to them.

 Resisting a madness-inducing effect usually requires a Wisdom or Charisma saving throw.